elliot-nelson/rush-roku-example/README.md

    - add a unit test for hello-world app
    - ensure it runs
  - libraries
-   - create a library
-   - have hello-world app use the library using bsconfig file mapping
    - can we run a "library's" unit tests independent of an app with a manifest file?
  - ropm
    - convert library to use ropm